Requettie/Requettie/README.md

 I am uploading all of my projects on GitHub.
 Stay tuned.

+I work with game design, websites, and other open source projects I find intriguing.

 Currently learning JavaScript, and OOP
 <!---
 Requettie/Requettie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.